VAALCO Energy (NYSE:EGY) Lowered to “Hold” at Zacks Investment Research

-Zacks Investment Research downgraded shares of VAALCO Energy (NYSE:EGY – Get Rating) from a buy rating to a hold rating in a report issued on Monday morning, Zacks.com reports.
+Zacks Investment Research lowered shares of VAALCO Energy (NYSE:EGY – Get Rating) from a buy rating to a hold rating in a research report released on Monday morning, Zacks.com reports.

 According to Zacks, “VAALCO ENERGY is an independent energy company principally engaged in the acquisition, exploration, development and production of crude oil and natural gas. “

-Other equities research analysts have also issued research reports about the company.
-TheStreet upgraded VAALCO Energy from a c+ rating to a b rating in a research report on Monday, March 7th.
-StockNews.com lowered VAALCO Energy from a strong-buy rating to a buy rating in a research report on Thursday, March 24th.
+A number of other equities research analysts have also recently issued reports on EGY.
+TheStreet raised shares of VAALCO Energy from a c+ rating to a b rating in a research report on Monday, March 7th.
+StockNews.com cut shares of VAALCO Energy from a strong-buy rating to a buy rating in a research report on Thursday, March 24th.

-VAALCO Energy (NYSE:EGY – Get Rating) last issued its earnings results on Tuesday, May 3rd.
-The energy company reported $0.36 EPS for the quarter, beating analysts’ consensus estimates of $0.30 by $0.06.
-VAALCO Energy had a return on equity of 42.80% and a net margin of 36.91%.
-During the same period last year, the company earned $0.15 EPS.
-As a group, equities analysts forecast that VAALCO Energy will post 2.11 earnings per share for the current year.
+VAALCO Energy (NYSE:EGY – Get Rating) last released its quarterly earnings data on Tuesday, May 3rd.
+The energy company reported $0.36 EPS for the quarter, topping analysts’ consensus estimates of $0.30 by $0.06.
+VAALCO Energy had a net margin of 36.91% and a return on equity of 42.80%.
+During the same quarter in the previous year, the business earned $0.15 earnings per share.
+Research analysts anticipate that VAALCO Energy will post 2.11 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, June 24th.
-Shareholders of record on Wednesday, May 25th will be given a $0.032 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, June 24th.
+Investors of record on Wednesday, May 25th will be given a dividend of $0.032 per share.
 The ex-dividend date of this dividend is Tuesday, May 24th.
-This represents a $0.13 annualized dividend and a yield of 2.20%.
-VAALCO Energy’s dividend payout ratio is presently 9.22%.
+This represents a $0.13 annualized dividend and a yield of 2.03%.
+VAALCO Energy’s dividend payout ratio is 9.22%.

-In other news, CAO Jason Doornik sold 6,000 shares of the company’s stock in a transaction that occurred on Monday, March 14th.
+In other VAALCO Energy news, CAO Jason Doornik sold 6,000 shares of the business’s stock in a transaction dated Monday, March 14th.
 The stock was sold at an average price of $5.83, for a total transaction of $34,980.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Andrew Lawrence Fawthrop sold 35,000 shares of the company’s stock in a transaction that occurred on Monday, March 14th.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Andrew Lawrence Fawthrop sold 35,000 shares of the business’s stock in a transaction dated Monday, March 14th.
 The stock was sold at an average price of $5.53, for a total value of $193,550.00.
 The disclosure for this sale can be found here.
 Corporate insiders own 4.20% of the company’s stock.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Renaissance Technologies LLC raised its stake in VAALCO Energy by 1.9% in the 4th quarter.
-Renaissance Technologies LLC now owns 3,243,884 shares of the energy company’s stock valued at $10,413,000 after purchasing an additional 60,082 shares during the last quarter.
-Wilen Investment Management CORP. increased its stake in shares of VAALCO Energy by 4.1% in the 4th quarter.
-Wilen Investment Management CORP. now owns 3,151,935 shares of the energy company’s stock worth $9,929,000 after acquiring an additional 125,054 shares during the last quarter.
-Kornitzer Capital Management Inc. KS increased its stake in shares of VAALCO Energy by 1.6% in the 1st quarter.
-Kornitzer Capital Management Inc. KS now owns 1,461,970 shares of the energy company’s stock worth $9,547,000 after acquiring an additional 22,651 shares during the last quarter.
-BlackRock Inc. increased its stake in shares of VAALCO Energy by 2.9% in the 1st quarter.
-BlackRock Inc. now owns 973,977 shares of the energy company’s stock worth $6,360,000 after acquiring an additional 27,311 shares during the last quarter.
-Finally, Ancora Advisors LLC increased its stake in shares of VAALCO Energy by 1.5% in the 3rd quarter.
-Ancora Advisors LLC now owns 877,934 shares of the energy company’s stock worth $2,581,000 after acquiring an additional 12,634 shares during the last quarter.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+National Bank of Canada FI acquired a new position in VAALCO Energy during the fourth quarter worth about $32,000.
+Barclays PLC increased its stake in shares of VAALCO Energy by 244.4% in the third quarter.
+Barclays PLC now owns 10,790 shares of the energy company’s stock valued at $32,000 after buying an additional 7,657 shares during the period.
+Ritholtz Wealth Management acquired a new position in shares of VAALCO Energy in the fourth quarter valued at approximately $35,000.
+Cubist Systematic Strategies LLC acquired a new position in shares of VAALCO Energy in the fourth quarter valued at approximately $38,000.
+Finally, JPMorgan Chase & Co. acquired a new position in shares of VAALCO Energy in the fourth quarter valued at approximately $38,000.
 39.88% of the stock is owned by hedge funds and other institutional investors.

 About VAALCO Energy (Get Rating)